Saturday, August 30, 2025

 The thesis was published as Croissance économique et violence dans la zone soudanienne in "Guerres de lignages et guerres d'état en Afrique" ("Wars of Lineage and Wars of State in Africa").*

-*Ed. by Jean Bazin and Emmanuel Terray, Paris, Éditions des Archives, 1982, pp. 423-500, translated by Emmanuel Terray, Director of Studies at the EHESS (School for Advanced Studies in the Social Sciences).
+*Ed. by Jean Bazin and Emmanuel Terray, Paris, Éditions des Archives, 1982, pp. 423-500, translated by Emmanuel Terray.
+Both were Directors of Studies at the EHESS (School for Advanced Studies in the Social Sciences).

 I had married a Frenchman and lived in Paris.
 University doors stayed closed.
 As the late Emmanuel Terray wrote in another context,